 Pont Julien

 Between Roussillon and Bonnieux we passed the Pont Julien, a 2000 year old Roman bridge.
 The bridge is in remarkable condition, so much so that until 2005 cars were still driving over the bridge!
 Today it is open for hikers, walkers, and cyclists only.
+In the 1st century AD, even Pliny the Elder wrote that Provence looked more like Italy than a province.
+After my day with Emily and then visiting the Pont du Gard, I could see his point.

 Lacoste

-Lacoste is a tiny medieval village near Bonnieux.
-The architecture, cobbled streets and views are the main attractions in Lacoste.
+Our next stop was Lacoste, a tiny medieval village near Bonnieux.
+The architecture, narrow cobblestone streets, and views, are the main attractions in Lacoste.
 The village has had a long and rather strange history.
 In the Middle Ages the entire town was massacred.
-In the 17th century, the Marquis de Sade owned a chateau on the hillside with magnificent views overlooking the valley.
-Yes, the Marquis de Sade lived in Lacoste.
-Most recently the fashion designer Pierre Cardin purchased and restored many buildings in the town including the remains of the Marquis’ chateau.
-Cardin has also established an art trail throughout the town.
+In the 17th century, the Marquis de Sade owned a chateau on the hillside with magnificent views overlooking the surrounding area.

 Emily asked me if I was up for the steep walk to the top, emphasizing that the views were worth it.
 I was up for the challenge even though I spent the walk pulling my socks up.
 Along the way I noticed many charming details such as homes with outside lamps in the shape of windmills and buildings with ghost signs.
 Afterwards we ate at a restaurant with an outside terrace enjoying the perfect weather and a classic Nicoise salad.